alan-knight/glorp-wiki/README.md

 glorp-wiki
 ==========

-A place to host the Glorp wiki (not sources)
+The Glorp Wiki is actually hosted at the main Glorp site, http://www.glorp.org (currently on Google sites).